-Ego
+Ego [

-The results of testing the fifth hypothesis, namely the Ego variable, is not proven with a significance value of 1.57.
-This concludes that the number of pictures of the president director contained in the annual report does not indicate fraud in the company.
-Researchers Nanda et al. (2019) state that fraud detection tools using management pictures can fail if only a few companies display management pictures in a research sample.
+The results of testing the fifth hypothesis, namely the go variable, is not proven with a significance value of 1.57.
+This concludes that the number of photos of the main director contained in the annual report does not indicate fraud in the company.
+Researchers Nanda et al. (2019) state that fraud detection tools using management photos can fail if only a few companies display management photos in a research sample.